Spring AI Playground¶

 - making tools easier to inspect, easier to test, and easier to operationalize before they are reused elsewhere

-- promoting validated tools into standalone, deployment-ready MCP servers that can be reused by multiple MCP-compatible hosts and clients
+- promoting validated built-in tools into reusable MCP-hosted runtimes that can be shared across multiple MCP-compatible hosts and clients

 It is intentionally opinionated and scope-limited in its current stage.
 The goal is a stable, reproducible platform for practical MCP tool work rather than a feature-complete agent orchestration product.